leiachung41/leiachung41.github.io/Parallax/README.md

 ## Description

-This is pratice on a parallax scrolling site.
+This is practice on a parallax scrolling site.
 Parallax scrolling is a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.
-I refered [before parallax scrolling desigin](https://codepen.io/egoing/pen/yaKvPd?editors=1100).
+I referred [before parallax scrolling desigin](https://codepen.io/egoing/pen/yaKvPd?editors=1100).
 I used css featured that background and transform.

 ## Built with